Sometimes it happens that tour operators are ready to expand their business but don’t know how to.

 You can find this in:

-- Edinburgh, with the City of The Dead Tours.
-Take a look at their website:
+- Edinburgh with the City of The Dead Tours.

 3. Underground Tours

-Some cities have hidden secrets underneath it – and, of course, there are people who want to explore it.
+Some cities have hidden secrets underneath them – and, of course, there are people who want to explore them.

 Don’t know what I’m talking about?
 Check out these tours:

 - Bill Speidel offers underground tours of Seattle.

 - ‘London Underground and Tube Tour‘ by Insider London takes you through the history of the city, from the oldest to the newest Tube station.